 The group has some exposure to credit risk through the holding of receivables on the year-end balance sheet.
+These can be split into main charges receivables and other trade receivables.
 The credit risk associated with these balances is heightened in the year ended 31 March 2020 as a result of the Covid-19 pandemic, this is being closely monitored by the Group.
 These can be split into charges against the provision of water and waste water services and other trade receivables.